hcrlab/code_it/README.md

 ## How it works
 CodeIt! provides a frontend and a backend.
 The frontend is a website that lets you create programs with the Blockly programming interface.
 It also has a simple interface for adding, updating, or deleting programs.
+For more information on how to use CodeIt!, refer to this [tutorial](https://docs.google.com/document/d/1ASumNjsR-ZrqVxX0zxlFZWV1UzRAAaSWH-W65ZyPcLo/edit?usp=sharing).

 The backend provides a ROS actionlib server that runs JavaScript programs.
 The programs are run through a sandboxed interpreter.